profile Films News

 was first registered in 1983, as a production and distribution company for Lulu Keating’s films.
 In 1985 it was incorporated as Red Snapper Films Limited, as a company for the production of higher budget films and television documentaries.

-Red Snapper Films worked for several years with producer Chris Zimmer.
-Two short dramas were produced, Starting Right Now in 1986 and In Service in 1990.
-The company developed the feature fiction The Midday Sun through Red Snapper.
-When financing was secured for this $2.3 million production, a new company, Missing Piece Productions, was formed co-owned by producer Chris Zimmer and writer/director Lulu Keating.
-Similarly, Red Snapper developed the animated documentary The Moody Brood, and production was completed through a new company formed by Keating and Executive Producer Joanne Eliot, Chicks in Flicks Productions Incorporated.
+Lulu Keating directed several short dramas beginning with City Survival (1983), Starting Right Now (1986), In Service (1990) and Ann and Maddy (1992).
+The company developed the feature fiction The Midday Sun with producer Chris Zimmer.
+When financing was secured for this $2.3 million production, a new company was formed, Missing Piece Productions.
+This was the first Canadian feature to be shot entirely in Africa (Zimbabwe) and had a successful festival and television release.
+Red Snapper developed the animated documentary The Moody Brood, and production was completed through a new company formed by Keating and Executive Producer Joanna Eliot, Chicks in Flicks Productions Incorporated.
+This unique film won many awards and was invited to numerous international festivals.